How to Reset a Disabled iPad Using 3 Ways

 unlocking is complete

-1. Attach the iPad to a trusted Windows or Mac via a cable, and launch iTunes.
+1. Connect your iPad to a trusted Windows or Mac computer and open iTunes or Finder.

 restore iPhone